franko/gsl-shell/doc/user-manual/intro.rst

 Just a small note about efficiency.
 The double indexing method can be slow and should be probably avoided in the tight loop where the performance is important.
 In this case you should use the methods :meth:`~Matrix.get` and :meth:`~Matrix.set`.
-Another opportunity is to adress directly matrix data by using its ``data`` field but this requires a particular attention since this kind of operations are not safe and you could easily crash the application.
+Another opportunity is to address directly matrix data by using its ``data`` field but this requires a particular attention since this kind of operations are not safe and you could easily crash the application.

 You can find more details in the chapter about :ref:`GSL FFI interface <gsl-ffi-interface>`.